 This stage in a user journey looks into what made a user download the app after discovery.
-Is it because there were no other options available to them, the reviews of the app, what the app had to offer or any other reason?
+Is it because there were no other options available to them, the reviews of the app, what the app had to offer, or any other reason?

 App onboarding / App exploration

-This is where user onboarding comes in.
+This is where the user onboarding flow steps in.